Brig, Switzerland

-Brig, known as Brig in German and Briga in Italian, is a town and former municipality in the canton of Valais.
+Brig, known as Brigue in French and Briga in Italian, is a town and former municipality in the canton of Valais.
 It is part of the municipality of Brig-Glis.

 Toponymy

 The name Brig comes from the Celtic Briga, meaning “hill fortress” or “height, then castle”.

 History

 Mentioned for the first time in 1215, Brigue was not recognized as a town until the 17th century.
 It underwent major development thanks to Kaspar Jodok von Stockalper (1609-1691), a shrewd businessman nicknamed “King of Simplon”.

 Brig’s thermal springs were already renowned during the Middle Ages.
 Ruined by a landslide in the 15th century, they were cleared in 1471 and annexed to the public baths.

 The Jesuit Collège du Saint-Esprit, built between 1673 and 1688, is a fine example of Baroque architecture.

 On January 25, 1913, Brig was the starting point for Juan Bielovucic's 28-minute monoplane flight across the Alps to Domodossola.

 On September 24, 1993, the town was partially devastated by flooding, following the overflow of the Saltina River.